Rage997/Crealete/README.md

 ### Crealete

-A python script meant to automate the process of create and delete Github repositories
+Two little python scripts to create and delete github repositories from commandline.

 ### Installation